TechxArtisanStudio/Openterface/docs/product/minikvm/usb-switch.md

+---
+title: "Switchable USB Port"
+description: "Learn about the dual hardware-software USB switching system in Openterface Mini-KVM.
+Understand the four operational states, safety guidelines, and future remote access capabilities."
+keywords: "USB switching, KVM switch, hardware switch, software switch, USB port control, KVM over USB, KVM over IP, remote access, USB device management, computer peripherals, USB power management"
+---

-# Switchable USB Port
+# **USB Port Switching Guide** | Openterface Mini-KVM

 The mini-KVM device has a single USB-A 2.0 port that can connect to either the host or the target computer, but never both at once.
 Control comes from two switches:

 - **Hardware Switch**: A physical two-position toggle on the device ![Toggle Switch](/images/shell-icons/toggle-h-t.svg#only-light){:style="height:20px"} ![Toggle Switch](/images/shell-icons/toggle-h-t_1.svg#only-dark){:style="height:20px"} (inward = host, outward = target).
 - **Software Switch**: A toggle button in the host app that instantly redirects the USB port to either host or target.

 At startup, the device defaults to the host connection.
-The software detects the hardware switch’s position and syncs accordingly.
+The software detects the hardware switch's position and syncs accordingly.

 ## Operational States